 If the issue is persistent, move to the next step.

-If you’re, on the other hand, still unable to resolve the problem this way, move onward to the next steps.
+If you’re still unable to resolve the problem this way, move onward to the next steps.

 With that said, we can wrap up this article.
 Don’t forget to share your thoughts about the problem in the comments section below.